PoChang007/Lidar_Camera_Fusion/project_writeup_final.md

 ## Project Overview

 In this project, we focus on multi-object trackings in real-world scenarios.
-Instead of only relying on the lidar sensor, the detections recognized by lidar and color camera sensors are combined for our 3D object trackings.
+Instead of only relying on the lidar sensor, object positions recognized by lidar and color camera sensors are combined for our 3D object trackings.
 This is an extension from [3D object detection project](./project_writeup_midterm.md).

 ## Short recap of the four tracking steps